yanil3500/acoustiCast/README.md

 acoustiCast is a podcast manager for iOS that offers users a unique experience when listening to podcasts.
 Users can search and subscribe to any podcast, sync subscriptions, sync playback and sync episodes (all coming soon).

 ### User Stories
-* As a user I want to be able to search for podcasts
+* As a user I want to be able to search for podcasts.
 * As a I would like to be able to discover new podcasts.
 * As a user I would like to have one convenient place where I can listen to all my podcasts.
 * As a developer I want to provide a smooth, intuitive user experience.